-In Column 1, enter the total amount of the adjustment for your Federal Form 1040 or Federal 1040A.
+In Column 1, enter the total amount of the adjustment for your Federal Form 1040.

 In Column 2, enter the amount of federal adjustments allowable as Delaware source adjustments, which MUST be related to Delaware source income.

 Non-Resident U.S. Military Personnel Stationed in Delaware